 Resist Anti-Aging Intensive Repair Moisturiser

-Ultra-rich hydrating cream that reinforces skin's natural barrier and smooths fine lines.
+Ultra-rich hydrating cream with 0.2% retinol that reinforces the skin's barrier and smooths fine lines.

 - Skin Type: Dry skin

 - Concern: Anti-Aging , Brown spots , Very dry skin

 - Ingredients: Niacinamide/Vitamin B3 , Retinol (Vitamin A) , Jojoba Oil View all